-Speed Reduction
+Speed reduction

-Speed reduction is calculated by subtracting the test vehicle speed at the time of impact from the test vehicle speed prior to the activation of autonomous emergency braking.
+Speed reduction is calculated by subtracting the test vehicle speed at the time of impact from the test vehicle speed prior to the activation of automatic emergency braking.
 If the test vehicle does not contact the target, the impact speed is zero.
-The test vehicle speed prior to the activation of autonomous emergency braking is defined as the average speed calculated for 0.1 s immediately before autonomous emergency braking begins.
+The test vehicle speed prior to the activation of automatic emergency braking is defined as the average speed calculated for 0.1 s immediately before automatic emergency braking begins.

-Yaw Rate
+Yaw rate